cailleach1310/ares-economy-plugin/readme.md

       menu:
         - title: Economy Management
           route: econ-management
+        - title: House Management
+          route: house-management
     (...)

 Add a route to the top bar menu under 'System' for the configured factors and modifiers.
+This route is visible to everyone.

       top_navbar:
     (...)